clescot/kafka-connect-http/docs/connectors_settings.md

     - *httpclient.ssl.truststore.password* : password of the custom trusted store.
     - *httpclient.ssl.truststore.type* : truststore type. can be `jks` or `pkcs12`.
     - *httpclient.ssl.truststore.algorithm* : the standard name of the requested algorithm.
 See the KeyManagerFactory section in the Java Security Standard Algorithm Names Specification for information about standard algorithm names.
+    - *httpclient.ssl.truststore.always.trust* : add a truststore that always trust *any* certificates.
+Transport security is disabled.
+Be careful that the server cannot be trusted with this option !
   - http client async settings
     - *httpclient.async.fixed.thread.pool.size* : custom fixed thread pool size used to execute asynchronously http requests.
   - _okhttp_ (default) HTTP client implementation settings